stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 *The problem is that research just doesn't work this way*.

-The narrative of the research process found in books is misleading because it presents an idealized and simplified description of how a project comes to be, develops, and concludes.
+The narrative of the research process found in books is misleading because it presents an idealized and simplified description of how a project is conceived, develops, and concludes.
 The truth of the matter is that academic research is rarely a logical, linear operation.
-And a list of steps can never fully prepare a researcher for the nature of true inquiry.
+A list of steps can never fully prepare a researcher for the nature of true inquiry---with all its serendipitous discovery and unanticipated failure.
 Research is a surprising, exhilarating, and fulfilling experience, but it is also *a messy, recursive, and frequently frustrating one*.
-When students try research for themselves and experience difficulty and confusion instead of an orderly march to success, they often feel as if they aren't good enough or smart enough to do research.
-So if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you're doing just fine.
+When students try research for the first time and experience difficulty and confusion instead of an orderly march to success, they often feel as if they aren't good enough or smart enough to do research.
+So if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you're probably doing just fine.

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]() **The most important keys for success are consistent effort over time, determination, organization, and knowing when to ask for help**.
 {{< /hint >}}

-With that stated, what I describe below presents a set of steps virtually identical to what I've just criticized.
+With that stated, what I describe below presents a set of steps virtually identical to what I've just savagely criticized.
 The difference is that I won't pretend that following a list of procedures will somehow magically produce an exemplary research essay.
 Every project is different and requires something different from the researcher.
-To be successful requires a lot of hard work, creativity, inspiration, and help from others.
+Every project requires that you learn new skills and information and fine new sources of assistance.
+To be successful at research requires a lot of hard work, creativity, inspiration, and help from others.
 These complexities are impossible to capture in a checklist or manual of procedures.

 Research (like many things in life) is something that you must *do* in order to learn and *practice* in order to improve.
 Mistakes and confusion are great teachers if we are patient with them---they help reveal the limits of our knowledge and the horizon of our skills.
 Over time, and with experience, you will gain better research instincts.
-It is important to try on your own, but it is nice to have someone you can ask for help from when things get really tough.
+It is important to try on your own, but it is nice to have someone you can ask for help when things get really tough.
 I am honored to be your person.
 And there are [many others at the library who are happy to help](https://researchguides.dartmouth.edu/subjectlibrarians) who have specialized training that far exceeds my own.

 # What is Research Writing?